NaidaNozic/Explainable-AI/Model-Comparison.md

 The model for **STOCKHOLM** has the **worst results**, with the Test MSE of 5.469 and the Test R² of 0.773.

+Advantages of using Random Forest:
+- handles multicollinearity better than linear regression,  because it randomly selects a subset of features for each tree node, making it unlikely that two correlated features will be selected for the same model.
+- perform well on large data sets with high dimensionality,
+- less prone to overfitting, than single decision tree,
+- can capture complex non-linear relationships,

+Disadvantages of using Random Forest:
+- computationally expensive for complex datasets.
+- harder to interpret compared to a single decision tree

 ### Feature Importance

 For every city we have calculated the feature importances based on the reduction in mean squared error (MSE) and by using the SHAP values that explain each feature's contribution to individual predictions and overall model behavior.